NLthijs48/InteractiveMessenger/Specifications & Guidelines.md

 * Also works for variables

 ## Format Guidelines
-* Use lower/upper-case characters for tags
+* Use lowercase characters for tags
-* When using a special effect tag indent the line by 2 spaces (up for debate)
+* When using a special effect tag indent the line by 4 spaces (up for debate)

-## TODO:
-* Add examples
-* Add more guidelines